KorbiQWeidinger/streamlit_playground/README.md

 - Type a username, your email address, and a password.
 - Choose Sign up for GitHub, and then follow the instructions.

+## Fork this Repository
+Fork this repository to create a copy of this repository in your personal GitHub so you can edit files.

 ## StreamLit
 Sign in [StreamLit](https://share.streamlit.io/) with your Github account